kzvonarek/Seppuku/README.md

 # Prototyping

-Seppuku had many changes along the way...
+Seppuku had many changes along the way as of mid October of 2022.